NIRALUser/NeuroRuler/docs/dependencies.rst

 `Qt for Python <https://doc.qt.io/qtforpython-6/>`_

 * This link is "qtforpython-6".
 It references :code:`PySide6`, but mostly everything is the same, as mentioned below.
-If you Google a keyword, you'll probably be taken to the "qtforpython-5" site.
+If you Google a keyword, you might get a result on the "qtforpython-5" site.
 There are some small (mostly naming) differences, so make sure you're on the the correct site.

 Alternatives
 ============